BageIBeveI/bears-editor/readme.txt

 - bigtilebmp: for making bmp images of whole course graphics and collisions (very spaghettish, i don't remember writing it lol) (if you want to use it, you'll have to make two folders in gaming called atesting and atesting2)
 - tile layer pro (not in here): nice program for editing subtile graphics (use ctrl+g to make things easier)
 - bears spreadsheet: gives a bunch of addresses (useful for finding subtile graphics offsets in tile layer pro)
-- csvifier.py: old program, used to convert txt files to csv files in the levels folder, if you need that
 - HxD, notepad++, or some other hex editor could be useful if you need to look at game hex code (also not in here)

 ----------------------------------------------------------------------------------------

    todo in future:
--stamping tool (e.g. for a tree. if you want to do something like this right now, the best alternative is saving a csv file and copying/pasting there, which is not good!)
--make a button to reset to blank levels, with any height/width -make it easier to change the height of a level? just need to change the correct level height value e.g. 0x28003 & 4, and make sure it doesn't go OOB/overwrite some graphics)
--paint bucket tool
--make a program for sprite editing (in theory easy? also easy to do manually with tile layer pro, i think. but it could be nicer)
+-make a button to reset to blank levels, with any height/width (can be accomplished with stamp tool for now) -make a program for sprite editing (in theory easy? also easy to do manually with tile layer pro, i think. but it could be nicer)
 -start making a music editor in pygame
 -make the code less messy